jlshen2011/jlshen2011.github.io/research.md

 <img src="images/ust.jpeg?raw=true" width="600"/>

-The research topic is to apply machine learning methods in predicting the U.S. Treasury market, for different types of prediction targets including Treasury yield curve, yield spread, bond future price, and bond risk premia, at various timescales from intraday to yearly.
+The research is to apply machine learning methods in predicting the U.S. Treasury market, for different types of prediction targets including Treasury yield curve, yield spread, bond future price, and bond risk premia, at various timescales from intraday to yearly.

 ### Working papers and publications
 - **J Shen**.
 A survey of machine learning applications in forecasting Treasury market.
 To be available at arXiv.org.